AB 98: Truck Routes in Unincorporated San Bernardino County

 Overview

-California Assembly Bill 98 (AB 98) is a California law, signed on September 29, 2024, designed to regulate truck traffic by designating safe and efficient truck routes.
+California Assembly Bill 98 (AB 98) is a California law, signed on September 29, 2024, that regulates truck traffic by designating safe and efficient truck routes.
 The goal of the truck routes is to minimize the impact of heavy vehicles on sensitive areas and maintain safe and efficient movement of goods.
 AB 98 provides a framework for identifying and enforcing approved truck routes.
+San Bernardino County adopted regional truck routes on December 16, 2025, completing Phase I of the AB 98 Truck Routes in Unincorporated San Bernardino Countyproject.
+The County is now in Phase II of the project, which focuses on refining truck routes as needed, expanding public awareness and education of truck routes, and continuing to gather community feedback.

 Key Requirements